SymfonyCasts/EasyAdminBundle/sfcasts/dashboard-crud-hierarchy.md

 By the time this method is called, it will pass us the `Actions` object that was already set up by our dashboard.
 So it will already have the `DETAIL` action enabled for the index page.
-But *now*, we can control change that by saying `->disable(Action::DETAIL)`.
+But *now*, we can change that by saying `->disable(Action::DETAIL)`.

 We'll talk more about the actions configuration later.
-But these are the main things that you can do inside of them: add a new action to a page, *or* you completely disable an action.
-Now, when we refresh here, our `DETAIL` action is gone!
+But these are the main things that you can do inside of them: add a new action to a page, *or* completely disable an action.
+Now, when we refresh, our `DETAIL` action is gone!
 But if we go to any other section, it's *still* there.

-The big takeaway is that everything is processed *through* our `DashboardController`, which means that we can configure things on a dashboard-level, which will apply to all of our CRUD, *or* we can configure things for one *specific* CRUD.
+The big takeaway is that everything is processed *through* our `DashboardController`, which means that we can configure things on a dashboard-level, which will apply to all of our CRUDs, *or* we can configure things for one *specific* CRUD.

 ## Re-Visiting Securing your Admin